altontoth/RoadApplePi/README.md

 # RoadApplePi

+THIS PROJECT HAS BEEN CLONED FROM THE MASTER FOR MY OWN TINKERING AND WORK.
+USE AT YOUR OWN RISK!

 RoadApplePi is a simple to install system for your Raspberry Pi designed to record dashcam videos and engine information from your car in real-time, and then make it all accessable from an easy-to-use Web App that can be viewed on your smartphone or computer.

 Demonstration video: [https://www.youtube.com/watch?v=-G1HIgr2cvU](https://www.youtube.com/watch?v=-G1HIgr2cvU)